opensourcemanufacturing/grbl-NanoDLP-Patched/README.md

 This version is forked from the SolidRay project (that is forked from the original grbl0.9j)

-***
-  - **IMPORTANT INFO WHEN UPGRADING TO GRBL v0.9 :**
-  - Baudrate is now **115200** (Up from 9600).
-  - Homing cycle updated.
-Located based on switch trigger, rather than release point.
-  - Variable spindle is now enabled by default.
-Z-limit(D12) and spindle enable(D11) have switched to access the hardware PWM on D11.
-Homing will not work if you do not re-wire your Z-limit switch to D12.

-***

 ```
 List of Supported G-Codes in Grbl v0.9 Master:
   - Non-Modal Commands: G4, G10L2, G10L20, G28, G30, G28.1, G30.1, G53, G92, G92.1